History & heritagearound Darwin

 Immerse yourself in the compelling history of the Top End, where everyone has a story: Aboriginal Dreamtime stories, tales of pioneering spirit and immigration, survival stories of WWII and Cyclone Tracy.
 From any angle, the region’s history is captivating.

-Complex and fascinating in equal measure, the indigenous history of Darwin and the Tiwi Islands dates back tens of thousands of years.
+Complex and fascinating in equal measure, the Aboriginal history of Darwin and the Tiwi Islands dates back tens of thousands of years.
 Get an overview at the Museum and Art Gallery of the Northern Territory or delve deeper with a living history lesson and guided tour from the land’s traditional owners.

-Pioneering spirit and pre-war architecture
+Pioneering spirit & pre-war architecture

 Darwin’s pioneering and pre-war history endures in the city’s surviving buildings: visit the early pioneers’ stone buildings – Browns Mart, Government House and the Fannie Bay Gaol – before moving on to pre-war Troppo architecture and high tea at Burnett House.